microsoft/qlib/docs/start/integration.rst

 Users can integrate their own custom models according to the following steps.

-- Define a custom model class, which should be a subclass of the `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_.
+- Define a custom model class, which should be a subclass of the `qlib.model.base.Model <../reference/api.html#module-qlib.model.base>`_.
 - Write a configuration file that describes the path and parameters of the custom model.
 - Test the custom model.

 Custom Model Class
 ===========================
-The Custom models need to inherit `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_ and override the methods in it.
+The Custom models need to inherit `qlib.model.base.Model <../reference/api.html#module-qlib.model.base>`_ and override the methods in it.

 - Override the `__init__` method
     - ``Qlib`` passes the initialized parameters to the \_\_init\_\_ method.